How to Fail at Meme Marketing? See How We Did it!

 Description automatically generated

-How to do meme marketing the right way?
+How to do marketing meme the right way?

 Meme marketing can be an incredibly effective digital marketing strategy and not just because memes are virtually free.